You've got a 5-hour airport layover. What do you do when you're trapped in an airport for hours on end?

 Check with your airline, however, if you have luggage checked through to your next flight.
 Leaving your luggage may be a security issue.

-Air travel isn't easy any more, but it can be made more pleasurable with a little planning.
+Air travel isn't easy any more, but an airport layover can be made more pleasurable with a little planning.